RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `-50` and `-00050` are both valid representations of the number `-50`.

 #### Reals
 Real numbers must contain a decimal point.
-Optionally, they may starts with a negative sign.
+Optionally, they may start with a negative sign.
 Other than that, they may only consist of digits.
 If the integer part and/or the fractional part are equal to 0, they may be omitted.
 Leading and trailing zeros are allowed.

 Examples:
 - `0.0`, `000.000`, `0.`, `.0` and `.` are all valid representations of the number `0.0`.